 Parental authority: France

 In general both parents share parental responsibility, whether they are married or not.
-There are 4 ways to obtain this parental responsibility.

 After separation parents will in general continue to share parental responsibility.